AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 2: Gain Function For An Emerging Device

 \subsection{Design}

-The experiment followed a within-subject design with one gain condition: \golfpart, which is similar than in the previous study.
-The initial gain was set as a flat function with one-to-one mapping ($G[v]=1~\frac{m.s^{-1}}{m.s^{-1}}$) between the speed of index finger and the cursor.
-Each participants was to perform 800 trials, which we blocked into 10 \block s of 80 trials.
+This experiment design is similar to Study 1: it followed a within-subject design with one independent variable, \emph{gain condition}: \golfpart~and \sigpart.
+We counterbalanced the order of conditions across the participants.
+Each participants was to perform 800 trials for each gain condition, which we blocked into 10 \emph{block}s of 80 trials.